 - kidney scans

-- a specific blood test to check for Wegener's granulomatosis – this test looks for unusually high levels of the immune system cell known as 'antineutrophil cytoplasmic antibodies' (ANCA), which may indicate Wegener's granulomatosis
+- a specific blood test to check for Wegener's granulomatosis – looks for unusually high levels of the immune system cell known as 'antineutrophil cytoplasmic antibodies' (ANCA), which may indicate Wegener's granulomatosis

 - biopsy – this is the definitive test and involves taking a small sample of suspect tissue for laboratory examination – the positive finding of a granuloma (area of inflammatory damage) indicates Wegener's granulomatosis.